 Strikeout and walk leaders

 Looking at ground ball to fly ball ratio, there are two notables.
-Socolovich from the positive side while Barraclough is most fly ball prone of this very select group.
-The other four are grouped in the solid 2.0-2.4 range.
+Church and the fourth scoreless reliever, Luke Harrison who had been with Peoria, were best at inducing grounders, while Perry is fly ball skewed.
+The others are in the middle.

-As the above table indicates, next are the counting stats for these six relievers during April.
-While not all of them played the same role and the totals are small, we can still check out their bottom lines.
+The above table indicates the counting stats for these six relievers during April.
+While not all of them played the same role and the totals are fairly small, we can still check out their bottom lines.
 (For easier comparison, the names are listed in the same order as in the first table.)

 In the upcoming days, look for our first monthly update to our Cardinals top 40 prospect rankings, exclusively for members of The Cardinal Nation.